Isobel Miller Kuhn: China

 It was October 11, 1928, Isobel sailed on a passenger ship out of Vancouver to China.
 As a new missionary she was totally unprepared for the cost of things, from the poverty to the vermin to the Lisu diet to the crowds - and more.
 In these times, she would "fall on her knees and weep before the Lord," asking Him to help her.
-Kuhn eventually found ways to cope with certain irritations, like fleas; she even grew to enjoy certain things she initially couldn't stomach, like "large chunks" of boiled pork fat and bean curd.
+She eventually found ways to cope with certain irritations, like fleas; she even grew to enjoy certain things she initially couldn't stomach, like "large chunks" of boiled pork fat and bean curd.
 She married John Kuhn in Kunming, the capital of Yunnan Province, on November 4, 1929.

 Over the next twenty four years they served together - like her mentor, J. O. Fraser, who came before them and who also worked alongside them until 1938.
-Although John Kuhn's leadership duties (and eventually his CIM superintendent duties) separated him from his sheep frequently - sometimes for as long as a year - throughout all of their ministry in China, the Kuhns first ministered in Chengchiang, Yunnan, from 1929-1930, and in Tali [Dali], Yunnan, which had been without missionaries for the previous year They were there from 1930-1932.
+John Kuhn's leadership duties (and eventually his China Inland Mission (CIM) superintendent duties) separated him from his sheep frequently, sometimes for as long as a year, throughout all of their ministry in China.
+The Kuhns first ministered in Chengchiang, Yunnan, from 1929-1930, and in Tali [Dali], Yunnan, which had been without missionaries for the previous year from 1930-1932.
 While in Tali, the Kuhns had a baby girl, Kathryn Ann, in April, 1931.
-They then ministered in Yongping, Yunnnan, a mostly Muslim area, from 1932-1934.
+They then ministered in Yongping, Yunnan, a mostly Muslim area, from 1932 to 1934.
 The Kuhns lived in an area of the city that had a lower percentage of Muslims.
-They ministered among the Lisu, in China, from 1934 until 1950.
+They ministered among the Lisu people, in China, from 1934 until 1950.

-In 1936, after 16 months of ministering in "Lisuland," the Kuhns took their first furlough to see both their families, in Manheim, PA, and Vancouver, respectively.
+In 1936, after 16 months of ministering in "Lisuland," the Kuhns took their first furlough to see both their families, in Manheim, PA, and Vancouver, and respectively.
 John had been on the mission field for 10 years; Isobel, for eight years.

-Back in China, "Belle" had her second child, a son, Daniel Kreadman, in August, 1943.
-In 1942, they started a Bible school for girls and, in 1943, one for boys.
+The family returned to China, and in late 1937 6-year-old Kathryn started boarding school in the CIM Shandong Province school.
+There she was taken to a Japanese detention camp in 1941 and J.O.
+Fraser's widow served as her surrogate mother.
+In 1942 the Kuhns started a Bible school for girls and in 1943, one for boys.
+"Belle" had their second child, Daniel, in August, 1943.
+In October 1944 the Kuhn family was reunited with 13-year-old daughter Kathryn in Pennsylvania.
+In late 1943 she had been returned to the US, after almost 6 years, in a prisoner of war exchange.

-The communist revolution in China forced Belle and her son Danny to leave the country in March, 1950, and to put her missionary life on hold for two years.
+The communist revolution in China forced Belle and her son Danny to leave the country in March 1950, and to put her missionary life on hold for two years.
 John Kuhn left China 18 months after his wife.
-While on furlough, the Kuhns spent their time in Wheaton, Illinois, because their daughter was studying at Wheaton College.
+While on furlough, the Kuhns spent their time in Wheaton, Illinois, as their daughter was studying at Wheaton College.

-Sensing God's call again, but with China closed to them, the Kuhns continued their ministry in 1952 among another Lisu people group, this time in northern Thailand, until 1954, when they retired.
+Sensing God's call again, but with China closed to them, the Kuhns continued their ministry in 1952 among another Lisu people group, this time in northern Thailand.
+In 1954, they retired after Isobel Kuhn was diagnosed with cancer.